-We offer relevant trainings designed specifically for parents, teachers, school safety teams, juvenile probation, and law enforcement.
-The…
+We offer relevant trainings designed specifically for parents, teachers, school safety teams, juvenile services, law enforcement and anyone…

 You are not alone when you face off with technology to make your children safer and neither are we.
 There are several companies and entities that offer great resources to support you in your journey.

 The links on this page will take you to other organizations dedicated to make children safer.

 It is very unsettling to think about having to call the police, but it is something that you may very well be faced with at some point in life.
 Child abuse is something that law enforcement takes very seriously and adults that are of sound mind are required to report it to authorities.
 In many states you can be charged with a crime for not reporting child abuse.
 So, how do you know when you should make a report?
 The following guidelines will help you make that decision and who to contact.

 The first thing is to determine what is child abuse is.
 Abuse varies from state to state and you will need to research what your state determines it to be.
 Ultimately, society as a whole wants to ensure that a child’s physical and emotional existence is held to a reasonable standard, but what is reasonable?
 “Reasonable” is relative and regarding abuse may carry a different meaning.
 So, how do you know?
 Most states clearly define what abuse is and especially what child abuse is, so the statutes are great standard to use.
 So, ask yourself if what you are observing clearly violates the law.
 If you are still unsure after reviewing your state’s laws, contact your District Attorney’s office and ask for guidance.